Co-Investment under Revenue Uncertainty Based on Stochastic Coalitional Game Theory: Co-investment model

 A coalition is a subset~$\pazocal S \subseteq \pazocal N$ of players.
-If a coalition is formed, its participants decide, altogether, the amount~$C$ of infrastructure resources to be deployed.
-The coalition incurs an upfront cost~$\text{Cost}(I, C)$, which incorporates the cost of purchase and of maintenance of the resources over the investment period~$I$.
+If a coalition is formed, its participants decide, altogether, the amount $\mathbf C$ of infrastructure resources to be deployed and maintained over the investment period $I$.
+We denote by

+the installed capacity matrix across the $K$ resource types and $M$ nodes, where $C_{k,m}$ represents the total available amount of resource type $k$ at node $m$ installed by the coalition.
+The coalition incurs an upfront cost $\text{Cost}(I,\mathbf C)$, which incorporates the cost of purchase and of maintenance of the resources over the investment period ~$I$.
 To cover this cost, each player~$i \in \pazocal{S}$ contributes an initial payment~$p_i$.
 The contributions must collectively cover the entire cost incurred by the coalition, that is:

-$\text{Cost}(I,C)$ is a deterministic function that increases with~$C$ (the more the purchased resources, the higher the cost) and with~$I$ (the longer the period of guaranteed maintenance, the higher the cost)\footnote{In reality, the maintenance cost may be stochastic, but it can be assumed to be deterministic in case the coalition (or \textit{InP} on its behalf) signs a contract with a resource vendor and pays upfront to that vendor the price of resources and a maintenance service guaranteed over period~$I$.}.
-We make the following reasonable assumption:
+$\text{Cost}(I,\mathbf C)$ is a deterministic function that increases with $\mathbf C$ (the more the purchased resources, the higher the cost) and with~$I$ (the longer the period of guaranteed maintenance, the higher the cost). \footnote{In reality, the maintenance cost may be stochastic, but it can be assumed to be deterministic in case the coalition (or \textit{InP} on its behalf) signs a contract with a resource vendor and pays upfront to that vendor the price of resources and a maintenance service guaranteed over period~$I$.} We make the following reasonable assumption:

-At each time slot~$t$, let us denote by~$\vec h^t=\{h_i^t\}_{i\in\pazocal N}$ the vector of resources allocated to each player.
-With total amount~$C$ of resources, we have~$\vec h^t \mathbf{\cdot} \vec 1 = \sum_{i\in\pazocal N} h_i^t \leq C, \forall t\in\pazocal T$.
-Let~$\{\vec h^t\}_{t\in\pazocal T}$ be a sequence of such vectors over time slots.
-Note that while all players participate in the co-investment, only SPs interact with end-users and generate revenue by serving requests.
-The \textit{InP} is responsible for installing and maintaining the infrastructure but does not serve any user requests directly.
-Motivated by this distinction, we make the following assumption:

-\begin{assumption} The \textit{InP} does not receive any infrastructure resources during the investment period.
-That is,